 Clearly this benefit is a win-win, as it helps streamline communication processes between both sides, making everyone’s life easier.

-With the right people analytics platform, employees can access all of their personal information, including manager feedback, OKRs, and compensation information.
+With the right people operations platform, employees can access all of their personal information, including manager feedback, OKRs, and compensation information.

 If you’re looking for ways to increase efficiency, engagement, and employee satisfaction, start by democratizing your HR data.